MKoding/mkoding/README.md

 <!-- * 💻 I'm a (WORK) -->
 * 🎓 I'm a Software Engineer graduate at UPNA
-* 👨🏻‍💻 Happily working at <a href="https://540deg.com" target="_blank">540</a>
+* 👨🏻‍💻 Currently working at <a href="https://540deg.com" target="_blank">540</a>
 * 🗂 You can have a look at some of my projects here in GitHub
-* 🔭 I’m currently working on Laravel, PHP, Hexagonal Architecture, Hotwire...
+* 🔭 I’m currently working on Laravel, Hotwire, DDD, Hexagonal Architecture...
-* 📖 Last reading: "Domain-Driven Design in PHP (Christian Soronellas, Carlos Buenosvinos, Keyvan Akbary)"
+* 📖 Last reading: "Shape Up by Ryan Singer"
 * ⚡ Fun fact: I'm a coffee lover and retro videogame player ☕️🕹